confio/ts-relayer/spec/config.md

 # Configuration

-While most of the commands will be specified via command-line flags, it would be very tedious to pass in all configuration options everytime.
+While most of the commands will be specified via command-line flags, it would be very tedious to pass in all configuration options every time.
 Thus, we allow 3 ways to configure most items - config file (yaml), environmental variables, and command line flags.
 With the later taking precedence over the former.
 Environmental variables will all begin with `RELAYER_` for both binaries.